 - This happens 75% of the time

 - It occurs for a period of at least six months

 - It causes distress

 During sex, many men and their partners find that ejaculation sometimes occurs sooner than they would like it to.
-However, if there are also times when you are able to slow down and control your arousal and ejaculation during sex, then you probably wouldn’t be described as suffering with PE.
+However, if there are also times when you are able to slow down and control your arousal and ejaculation during sex, then you probably wouldn’t be described as experiencing PE.